molarmanful/shift/README.md

 # shift
-A web browser written in Electron.
+A personal web browser written in Electron.
+Uses a text-command rather than a keyboard-command format.

+##Todo
+- Tabs
+- Adblock